VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 3. Form the flaps

-Mark two reference points: one at 6 cm and another at 12 cm, at each end of the main piece.
-Be sure to check that the length of the flaps is correct by positioning the book or notebook before gluing.
+Mark two points: one at 6 cm and another at 12 cm, at each end of the main piece.
+Carefully check that the flap lengths are correct by positioning the book or notebook before gluing.

 ![]() |